 Perhaps the most vivid image of an angel is that on the German postcard from 1900, the one with the larger-than-life guardian angel hovering over two barefoot children crossing a bridge with no rail and a missing plank.
 The boy looks ahead in terror; the girl clutches a basket with one arm and the boy’s shoulders with the other.
-They brave an impossibly grave storm.
+They brave an impossible storm.
 But the guardian angel looks on serenely, surrounding them with light and ensuring their safe passage.
-There is a tiny star above her head.
+There is a tiny star above the angel’s head.

 It is comforting to think we have a guide through life’s broken bridges.
 But it’s more than merely a comforting thought: although the painting looks surreal, this is not folklore.
-The Church, following Scripture and Tradition, teaches that angels indeed exist (CCC 328).
+The Church, following Scripture and Tradition, teaches that angels indeed exist (Catechism of the Catholic Church 328).
 Furthermore, citing St. Basil the Great from the fourth century, the Catechism assures us, “Beside each believer stands an angel as protector and shepherd leading him to life” (CCC 336).

 Reason also compels us to accept the existence of angels.
 In his book Angels and Us, the self-described “pagan philosopher” Mortimer Adler says we have a philosophical obligation to ponder whether minds without bodies are possible.
 We can deny their existence only if materialism is true, but this requires us to deny our own minds.
 If nothing exists but the material realm, then we are nothing but matter, and we are left with no explanation for intellect and free will.